Have you ever felt pumped to get into the gym and after doing only a few exercises you found yourself feeling completely drained of energy?

 #5 The Temperature Of Your Gym

-This is something most people do not pay any attention to on how it affects their overall mood for working out.
+There is something that most people do not pay any attention to how it affects their overall mood for working out.

-I used to go to a gym that was great.
-It was small; great equipment; not very many people but the owner would always keep it like 65 degrees inside.
-This would literally cause me to almost instantly get tired when I got in there to begin my workout.
+I used to go to the gym that was great.
+It was small; great equipment; not too many people but the owner would always keep it like 65 degrees inside.
+This would cause me to almost get tired when I got there to begin my workout.

-To be clear here, everything I’ve mentioned in this article are all things that I found out myself through many trial & error type of workouts where I was just dragging my butt.
+To be clear here, everything I’ve mentioned in this article is what I found out myself through many trial & error type of workouts where I was dragging my butt.

-Even though my list is pretty straightforward there can also be some more technical type of things that can contribute to having low energy in the gym, like low testosterone.
-These are things that of course I can’t really guide you on, only your doctor can help you out here.
+Even though my list is pretty straightforward, there can also be some more technical things that can contribute to having low energy in the gym, like low testosterone.

-I hope this helps you to continue to turn up the intensity on your workouts and stay in shape and it will end your no energy for workout.
+I hope this helps you to continue to turn up the intensity on your workouts and stay in shape.
 Good luck!